TotallyWholesome/TotallyWholesome-Mod/docs/ToyIntegrations.md

 ## Setup Intiface (Buttplug.io)
 Luckily for you, you don't need to set up Intiface.
 If you still want feel free to [download](https://intiface.com/desktop/) and install it.
-If you want to use your own installation make sure to start the Intiface server first before you start VRC.
+If you want to use your own installation make sure to start the Intiface server first before you start CVR.

 _More information on this can be found here for [lovense toys](https://how.do.i.get.buttplug.in/hardware/lovense.html) as there are some specifics you need to be aware of_